chankrrn/WRO-FE-YBR/README.md

 # Our Team

-We are **YBR**, a team from the Science–Mathematics English Program at Yothinburana School, Thailand.
+We are **YBR-SUNFLOWER**, a team from the Science–Mathematics English Program at Yothinburana School, Thailand.

 Our team consists of three students: